-He was arrested twice in Los Angeles in March 1993, on March 11 for carrying a concealed weapon and on March 13 after allegedly attacking a limo driver who had driven him to a taping of In Living Color.
+He was arrested twice in Los Angeles in March 1993 for carrying a concealed firearm (he was convicted and given probation) and also on March 13 after allegedly attacking a limo driver who had driven him to a taping of In Living Color.
 Shakur told a judge that he thought the driver may have been reaching for a gun.
-Those charges were dropped; he was convicted on the gun charge.
+Those charges were dropped.

 While Shakur's star in the hip-hop community was rocketing ever higher, he was also increasingly in demand in Hollywood.
 His acting career began with his role as a troubled teen in the 1992 drama Juice.
 The New York Times called him the movie's "most magnetic figure."

-It was during the filming of Poetic Justice that Shakur first heard a song called "Party and Bulls--t" by an up-and-coming rapper named Biggie Smalls, who was affiliated with New York-based Bad Boy Records, started by Sean "Puff Daddy" Combs.
+It was during the filming of Poetic Justice that Shakur first heard a song called "Party and Bulls--t" by an up-and-coming rapper named Christopher Wallace—or Biggie Smalls on the street—who was affiliated with New York-based Bad Boy Records, started by up-and-coming impresario Sean "Puff Daddy" Combs.
 Shakur saw Biggie perform in Maryland and introduced himself.
-They became fast friends and ended up collaborating songs like "Runnin' (Dying to Live)" and "House of Pain."
+They became fast friends and ended up collaborating on songs like "Runnin' (Dying to Live)" and "House of Pain."
 Biggie even stayed with Tupac on trips to L.A.

 Meanwhile, in New York Shakur had also befriended a club promoter named Jacques "Haitian Jack" Agnant, said to be an inspiration for Birdie, the charismatic, basketball-playing thug Shakur plays in Above the Rim.

 On Nov.
-18, 1993, 19-year-old Ayanna Jackson, who had had a couple of sexual encounters with Shakur after meeting him at a nightclub several nights prior, was invited to the rapper's suite at the Parker Meridien.
-When she arrived, several other people were there, including Agnant and Shakur's road manager, Charles Fuller.
+18, 1993, 19-year-old Ayanna Jackson, who admittedly had a couple of sexual encounters with Shakur after meeting him at a nightclub several nights prior, was invited to the rapper's suite at the Parker Meridien.
+When she arrived, several other people were there, including Agnant and Charles Fuller, Shakur's road manager.

 Shakur later told Vibe that two other men came into the bedroom when he was in there with Jackson and, not wanting to tangle with them, he left and passed out on the couch.